 Although first-time buyers continue to increase, the buy-to-let industry continues to decline due to stamp duty cuts and other tax measures.
 Buy-to-let mortgages taken out for 2017 were 17.2% lower than the previous year.

-If you are looking to add to your buy-to-let portfolio, then investment search portal Buy2Let have produced a great tool for you.
+If you are looking to add to your buy-to-let portfolio, then investment search portal Buy2Let has produced a great tool for you.
 The company have gathered market information from a number of sources including RICS (The Royal Institution of Chartered Surveyors), LSL Property Services, Move with Us and Hamptons International.

 With the invaluable market information Buy2Let have collected, they looked forward to 2020.
 Breaking the information down into UK regions, they focused on the gross rental yields of buy-to-let properties.
 All of this information has been presented in an interactive map.
 The tool offers an insight into the highest and lowest rental yields across the country over the next four years.

 Southern England is a great place to sell houses and develop property

 Developers are almost guaranteed good returns with ever-rising house prices and increasing property demand.
 Renting houses can be a slightly different story, though.

 While rental yields are positive across the South, there are still some prime locations to consider when investing in a buy-to-let.